laurieboyes/get-bike-rides/README.md

 ## Requirements

-Set up Google API (todo - instructions)
+Set up Google API.
+See demo/index.html for an example, or refer to these docs for detailed instructions (TODO link), or here's the gist:

+ - Add `<script src="https://apis.google.com/js/api.js"></script>` into the page
+ - ...